30 of the Best Things To Do in Tokyo For an Unforgettable Experience in 2025

 Step through the huge torii gate to enter the peaceful grounds of Meiji Jingu

-The Meiji Jingu (Meiji Shrine) is one of the most visited shrines in all of Japan, and for good reason.
-Dedicated to former Emperor Meiji and his wife, this large shrine has a minimalist design and covers a huge area.
-It is also situated in one of Tokyo’s largest green spaces with over 100,000 trees, making it a true oasis of tranquility in the middle of the city.
-Many people combine a visit to Harajuku or Yoyogi park with a peaceful stroll through the grounds of Meiji Jingu.
+The Meiji Jingu (Meiji Shrine) is one of the most visited shrines in Japan—and for good reason.
+Dedicated to Emperor Meiji and Empress Shoken, this expansive shrine features a minimalist design and covers a vast area.
+Nestled within one of Tokyo’s largest green spaces, it boasts over 100,000 trees, offering a peaceful oasis of tranquility amidst the bustling city.
+Many visitors pair a trip to Harajuku or Yoyogi Park with a serene stroll through the scenic grounds of Meiji Jingu.

 Nearest station: Harajuku Station